aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/charts/advance-chart-since-excel-2016/creating-treemap-chart/_index.md

 ---

 ## **Possible Usage Scenarios**
-A treemap chart provides a hierarchical view of your data and makes it easy to spot patterns, such as which items are a store's best sellers.
-The tree branches are represented by rectangles and each sub-branch is shown as a smaller rectangle.
-The treemap chart displays categories by color and proximity and can easily show lots of data which would be difficult with other chart types.
+A treemap chart provides a hierarchical view of your data and makes it easy to spot patterns, such as which items are the store's best sellers. **The** tree branches are represented by rectangles, and each sub‑branch is shown as a smaller rectangle.
+The treemap chart displays categories by color and proximity, and can easily show large amounts of data that would be difficult to present with other chart types.

 ![todo:image_alt_text](sample.png)
 ## **TreeMap chart**